Amazon simplifies incorporating AI predictions into apps and services

 “[Now,] you don’t need to [make calls] from your application, making it simpler to add … predictions to your applications without having to build custom integrations … [or] learn separate tools,” wrote Asay in a blog post.
 “Now anyone who can write SQL can make — and importantly, use — predictions in their applications without any custom code.”

 Amazon’s investments in AI and machine learning services have accelerated in recent years, chasing after an AI infrastructure market that’s anticipated to be worth $50.6 billion by 2025.
-The Seattle company says that tens of thousands of customers now use its fully managed products like SageMaker and Comprehend, including the NFL, AstraZeneca, and Celegene, and it says it launched more than 200 machine learning features and capabilities in 2018 alone.
+The Seattle company says that tens of thousands of customers now use its fully managed products like SageMaker and Comprehend, including the NFL, AstraZeneca, and Celgene, and it says it launched more than 200 machine learning features and capabilities in 2018 alone.

 It’s a wise business direction, if you ask analysts like Jason Helstein at Oppenheimer.
 In a recent report, he noted that AI can drive AWS revenues and margins as its capabilities are gradually embedded into cloud services.
 To this end, in the third fiscal quarter of 2019, AWS grew 45% in sales to $9 billion, maintaining pole position ahead of Microsoft Azure and Google Cloud and accounting for 13% of Amazon’s total revenue.